kennethnguyenhtx-hub/Enterprise-Cloud-Outage-Analysis/README.md

 | **General Cloud** | Mentions cloud dependency without naming providers | 1,626 |
 | **No Cloud Mention** | No cloud-related risk factors disclosed | 628 |

-### 4. Context-Aware Scoring
+### Context-Aware Scoring

-A critical challenge: distinguishing between companies that *use* a cloud provider versus those that *compete* with one (e.g., AWS mentioning Azure as a competitor, not a dependency).
+Problem: distinguishing between companies that *use* a cloud provider versus those that *compete* with one (e.g., AWS mentioning Azure as a competitor, not a dependency).

-**Solution**: Implemented a context scoring algorithm to classify cloud provider dependencies in 10-K filings.
-The algorithm analyzes surrounding sentences using regex pattern matching, assigning higher scores to dependency indicators like "rely," "depend," "utilize," and "infrastructure," while lower scores for wordings like "competitor" and "compete."
+**Solution:** Implemented a context scoring algorithm to classify cloud provider dependencies in 10-K filings.
+The algorithm analyzes surrounding sentences using regex pattern matching, assigning higher scores to dependency indicators like "rely," "depend," "utilize," and "infrastructure," while assigning lower scores for wordings like "competitor" and "compete."

-### 5. Revenue Risk Calculation
+### Revenue Risk Calculation

-Pulled in market data using Yahoo Finance API (yfinance) for each companies annual revenue and market capitalization.
-From there I can calculate the hourly revenue and determine the total revenue at risk during each outage.
+Pulled in market data using Yahoo Finance API (yfinance) for each company's annual revenue and market capitalization.
+From there, I calculated the hourly revenue and determined the total revenue at risk during each outage.

 ```
 Hourly Revenue = Annual Revenue (2024) / 8,760 hours